-The State Library collections reflect a representative balance of views and perspectives.
+The State Library's collections reflect many views and perspectives.
 The Library does not seek to promote or discourage particular viewpoints and does not censor material, although the Library abides by federal and state government decisions on banned and restricted materials.

-This is also reflected in the principles of the new agreement between State and Local Government (signed in September 2020 - available soon) for the provision of public library services in Western Australia.
+This is also reflected in the principles of the State and Local Government Agreement for the Provision of Public Library Services in Western Australia (2020).

 This principle is the foundation of libraries and is reflected in the broad coverage of titles selected for and available in public libraries across Western Australia.